-Education & Events
+Education & Certification

 To meet the demands of the rapidly expanding field of infection prevention, and equip professionals for the challenges of the future, APIC has created the infection preventionist (IP) competency model.
 The model outlines the skills needed to advance the infection prevention field and was created to help direct the IP’s professional development at all career stages.
 Certification is a critical stage in the model.